1957 Through the Eyes of a 13-Year-Old

 6. Butchering a Steer in the Front Yard

-On a Saturday morning in early November, dad hired a butcher in the village of Rochester five miles away to come over and butcher our one and only steer.
-Since we didn't have much money in those days, dad and mom figured it would be cheaper to eat our own meat rather than buying it in a store.
+On a Saturday morning in early November, dad hired a butcher in the village of Rochester five miles away to come over and butcher our only steer.
+Since we didn't have much money in those days, dad and mom figured it would be cheaper to eat our meat rather than buying it in a store.

 After Johnny J. arrived, dad and I got the year-old steer from our barn and led it into the front yard.
 I can still remember Johnny killing the animal by shooting it in the head.
 After it dropped to the ground, he started to cut it up.
 I really cannot remember more than that.
 The slabs of meat were sent someplace I am not able to remember to be packaged.